-Charles Correa’s Ahmedabad Cricket Stadium aka the Sardar Vallabhbhai Patel Stadium is a win for any lover of concrete, brutalist architecture and a wonderful place to see an early example of the work of an architect described by RIBA as ‘India’s Greatest’.
+Charles Correa’s Ahmedabad Cricket Stadium aka the Sardar Vallabhbhai Patel Stadium.
+A win for any lover of concrete, brutalist architecture and a wonderful place to see an early example of the work of an architect described by RIBA as ‘India’s Greatest’.

 In the world’s most populous democracy, India, the most popular sport by a long, long way, is cricket.
 It’s described as an ‘Indian game invented by the English” and is played everywhere.
 On any scrap of level ground, cricket will be played, children dreaming of the fame and success of being one of the “Men in Blue”, a member of the national team.
 So a cricket ground is of immense importance, its function almost religious and a commission to design one a signal honour.